yshubham8419/pintos/README.md

 # Pintos-OS
 Pintos is an educational operating system for the x86.
 Pintos was developed for Stanford's CS 140 operating systems course.

-Official website of Pintos-OS [pintos-os.org](pintos-os.org) To know more about the operating system and projects related to it, visit [http://courses.mpi-sws.org/os-ss13/assignments/pintos/pintos.html](http://courses.mpi-sws.org/os-ss13/assignments/pintos/pintos.html)
+Official website of Pintos-OS is [pintos-os.org](pintos-os.org).
+To know more about the operating system and projects related to it, visit [http://courses.mpi-sws.org/os-ss13/assignments/pintos/pintos.html](http://courses.mpi-sws.org/os-ss13/assignments/pintos/pintos.html).

-This version of Pintos-OS is froked from **git://pintos-os.org/pintos-anon**a You can also view the Stanford git repository of Pintos-OS using their web CGI [http://pintos-os.org/cgi-bin/gitweb.cgi](https://www.qemu.org/download/)
+This version of Pintos-OS is froked from **git://pintos-os.org/pintos-anon**.
+You can also view the Stanford git repository of Pintos-OS using their web CGI [http://pintos-os.org/cgi-bin/gitweb.cgi](https://www.qemu.org/download/).

 ## Getting Started
-There are two branches for the base operating system (without the project code): `master` and `configured` The unmodified fork of the original repository is in the `master` branch.
+There are two branches for the base operating system (without the project code): `master` and `configured`.
+The unmodified fork of the original repository is in the `master` branch.
 The version modified to use QEMU with other relevant modifications is in the `configured` branch.